All calculators

 Monthly review cost

-76 cases are likely to need aged follow-up if ownership is not assigned during first review.
+76 cases may need old follow-up if ownership is not assigned during first review.

-Route every variance above threshold with a reason category, owner, and due state before the case can leave first review.
+Route every cash difference above the limit with a reason, owner and due state before the case can leave first review.

 Use It When

-• Over-short cases keep reopening after the closeout is submitted.
+• Cash-short cases keep reopening after the closeout is submitted.

 • Reviewers cannot tell whether the issue is cash, proof, timing, or process.